People

 Graduate Student (PhD)

-Alex is a 3rd year PhD candidate and was recently awarded the NSF Graduate Research Fellowship (Congrats Alex!).
-He is working on calibrating the clumped isotope paleothermometer in modern marine gastropods and has found some species that are faithful recorders of environmental conditions and others that display vital effects of various magnitudes and directions.
+Alex is a 4th year PhD candidate working on calibrating the clumped isotope paleothermometer in modern marine gastropods.
+He has found some species that are faithful recorders of environmental conditions and others that display vital effects of various magnitudes and directions.
 In a second project, he is reconstructing Last Interglacial climate and seasonality up and down the US East Coast using sclerochronology in the clam Mercenaria.
 Together with graduate student Lucas Gomes, he is exploring the modern variation in d18Owater along the East Coast as a basis against which to interpret his paleo-d18Owater results.
+Alex is a recipient of the prestigious NSF GRFP.

 Outside of the lab, Alex enjoys engaging with music in various capacities (e.g. piano, songwriting/production, theater), listening to podcasts about current events, and exploring different kinds of TV shows and video games.